How to Negotiate Salary for Your Next Career Move

 Principal Takeaways

-- Before you make a salary offer take a look at market rates and industry standards to confirm that your salary offer is fair.
+- Before you make a salary offer take a look at market rates and industry standards to make sure that your salary request is realistic.

-- Gather information through socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Gather information through socializing with colleagues, using websites like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- Keep a positive and upbeat tone throughout the conversation and be active in your listening.
+- Keep a positive attitude throughout the conversation and be active in your listening.

 Do your research